pushkarkadam/portfolio/my_collections/_posts/2021-11-30-jekyll-blog-category.md

 {% endhighlight %}

+Read more about setting up the `_config.yml` file in Jekyll by following step by step tutorials on [collections](https://jekyllrb.com/docs/step-by-step/09-collections/){:target="_blank"}.

 ## Category list on blog post
 ---

 You can create a `post.html` file inside your `_layouts`.
-The `post.html` file will display your blog's content and the category links, redirecting the user to the categories page.
+The `post.html` file will display your blog's content and the category links, redirecting the user to the respective category page.

 {% highlight html linenos %}
 {% raw %}